-• Use the diagnostics and troubleshooting tools found in HelpSpot.
+- Use the diagnostics and troubleshooting tools found in Help and Support.
 For more information about diagnostics and troubleshooting tools in Windows XP, click Start, then click Help and Support.

-Type the keyword troubleshooting in the HelpSpot Search box Search . then click the arrow.
+Type the keyword troubleshooting in the Help and Support Search box Search , then click the arrow. - Run System Restore.
+For more information about System Restore in Windows XP, click Start, then click Help and Support.

+Type the keyword System Restore in the Help and Support Search box Search , then click the arrow.

-See the Troubleshooting section of this guide.
+See the Troubleshooting chapter of this guide.
 If these steps do not resolve the problem, use the Gateway Restoration CDs to reinstall device drivers or programs.